yplai/ECAT/README.md

 python chuck_genome_cluster_locmu_HI.py sample_30h_nonsyn_HI.snp 7500 20 > sample_30h_nonsyn_HI_region_15kwin20
 ```

    , where the second argument, 7500, is the half size of a sliding window for calculating the local mutation rate
 and the third argument, 20, is a given span of SNPs as a region that we group adjacent sites up to the span.

-Here, we will obtain a list of non-overlapping clustered regions sorted by the adjusted $p$-values with 5% FDR cutoff.
+  Here, we will obtain a list of non-overlapping clustered regions sorted by the adjusted *p*-values with 5% FDR cutoff.

 ## Phase III--Association Test